CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FsLogix.md

     ![ws name.](media/a113.png)

 13. Click on **Run** to execute the script.
 Wait for sometime for the script to execute.
-It will show a output saying **Script Executed successfully**.
+It will show an output saying **Script Executed successfully**.

     ![ws name.](media/a112.png)